Sleep Apnea: The Unseen Costs of Inadequate Sleep

 Because sleep apnea occurs while patients are sleeping, it is very difficult to be self-aware of the condition while it is happening.
 Thus, the early identification of sleep apnea relies on the doctor’s keen awareness of related symptoms and comorbid diseases.

-- 72% DIABETES patients also have sleep apnea
+- 72% of DIABETES patients also have sleep apnea

-- 83% HIGH BLOOD PRESSURE patients also have sleep apnea
+- 83% of HIGH BLOOD PRESSURE patients also have sleep apnea

-- 70% BRUXISM patients also have sleep apnea
+- 70% of BRUXISM patients also have sleep apnea

 - 1,550 Drowsy Driving Fatalities annually

 |How it works||Uses air pressure through a tube and mask worn over the nose or mouth to force air through the obstruction||Physically moves the lower jaw forward, repositions the structures forming the airway to open the obstruction|

 |Reimbursement||Yes, through medical insurance||Yes, through medical insurance|

 |Travel||Difficult, stored in ||Easy, can be stored in a small retainer case and carried in a purse or briefcase|